Tampa Drug Trafficking Defense Lawyer

-Drug trafficking allegations are very serious and should not be taken lightly.
-In many situations, related charges are prosecuted at both state and federal levels.
-This can mean longer prison sentences, multiple counts of the same charge, and substantial fines.
-In Hillsborough County, the Tampa drug trafficking defense lawyers at Joffe Law, P.A. have been working for over 30 years to defend clients from federal criminal drug-related offenses.
-Whether you have been accused of trafficking or believe that you may be accused of federal trafficking charges, knowing your rights can help you protect your freedoms and your way of life.
-Understanding what constitutes a federal drug trafficking charge can help you gain a better understanding of the severity of your situation and decide how to proceed.
+Serious drug-related charges are prosecuted at both state and federal levels.
+This can mean longer prison sentences, multiple counts of the same charge and substantial fines.
+For more than 35 years, Joffe Law, P.A. has built a track record of successfully defending clients from these charges.
+Knowing your rights can help you protect your freedoms and way of life.
+Understanding what constitutes a federal drug trafficking charge can help you gain a better understanding of the severity of your situation and decide how best to proceed.

 Do not say anything that might incriminate you.
 Speak with an attorney first.

-Drug trafficking charges are similar to drug possession charges in many ways.
-This means that these charges are proven in much the same ways that drug possession charges are proven.
-You can not be convicted of a trafficking charge without sufficient evidence.
+You cannot be convicted of a drug trafficking charge without sufficient evidence.
 Sufficient evidence includes knowingly being in possession of controlled substances.
-Your intent is the first thing that must be proven when allegations of a drug trafficking charge have been raised against you.
-Intent will in many cases involve a pattern of conduct, meaning that the circumstances surrounding your individual situation will be taken into account.
-If you have previous charges of drug possession, for instance, your intent will be in question.
+Your intent is the first thing that must be proven when allegations have been raised against you.
+Intent will, in many cases, involve a pattern of conduct, meaning that the circumstances surrounding your individual situation will be taken into account.
+If you have previous charges of drug possession, for instance, your intent will be questioned.
 If you have never been convicted of federal drug-related charges before, you may have a better chance of avoiding future charges.
-Other patterns of behavior will also be examined such as your business records and any previous records of criminal behavior.
+Other patterns of behavior will also be examined, like your business records and any prior record of criminal behavior.
 Additionally, evidence must be provided of intent to distribute illegal substances.
-If you are found to be in possession of a scale, multiple plastic bags, an unregistered cell phone, large amounts of cash, or other suspect materials, you are more likely to be charged with a trafficking offense as opposed to an offense of simple possession.
+For example, if you are found to be in possession of a scale, multiple plastic bags, an unregistered cell phone, large amounts of cash or other suspect materials, you are more likely to be charged with a related offense as opposed to a crime of simple possession.
 Witness testimony may also be used against you in cases where drug trafficking charges may be imposed.

-Drug trafficking is more common than many people may think.
-If you have been accused of trafficking or suspect that federal allegations may be brought against you, it’s critical that you contact an experienced federal drug defense attorney as soon as possible.
+If you have been accused of or suspect that federal allegations may be brought against you, it’s critical that you contact an experienced federal criminal defense attorney in Tampa as soon as possible.
 The sooner you contact a professional, the more likely you will be to avoid or reduce potential charges.
-The Tampa drug trafficking defense attorneys at Joffe Law, P.A. have decades of experience defending clients in Tampa, FL, and throughout Hillsborough County a from charges of this kind.
+The Tampa drug trafficking lawyers at Joffe Law, P.A. have decades of experience defending clients in Tampa, FL, and throughout Hillsborough County a from charges of this kind.
 Our firm has the extensive knowledge and expertise necessary to handle serious federal allegations of this nature.
-Joffe Law, P.A. can defend your rights and help you build a better mitigation strategy so that you can reduce or entirely avoid certain drug trafficking charges.
+Joffe Law, P.A. can defend your rights and help you build a better mitigation strategy so that you can reduce or entirely avoid certain federal drug charges.